Daliganj Junction railway station

-Daliganj (डालीगंज) Junction railway station is one of the suburban railway stations in Lucknow district, Uttar Pradesh.
+Daliganj Junction railway station is one of the suburban railway stations in Lucknow district, Uttar Pradesh.
 Its code is DAL.
 The station serves as a terminal for Local Passenger Trains that run between Mailani, Sitapur and Lucknow.
 Lines coming from Aishbagh Jn.
 (South Bound) diverge here to Sitapur and Mailani Jn.
 (North Bound) & Malhaur Jn.
 (East Bound).

 Related projects

 Amrit Bharat Station Scheme

 Amrit Bharat Station Scheme is an ongoing Indian Railways mission launched in February 2023 by the Ministry of Railways to redevelop 1275 stations nationwide.
 Daliganj Jn. is one of the 1275 stations being redeveloped.

 Amrit Bharat Station scheme envisages development of stations on a continuous basis with a long-term approach.
 It involves preparation of Master Plans and their implementation in phases to improve the amenities at the stations like improvement of station access, circulating areas, waiting halls, toilets, lift/escalators as necessary, cleanliness, free Wi-Fi, kiosks for local products through schemes like ‘One Station One Product’, better passenger information systems, Executive Lounges, nominated spaces for business meetings, landscaping etc. keeping in view the necessity at each station.

 The scheme also envisages improvement of building, integrating the station with both sides of the city, multimodal integration, amenities for Divyangjans, sustainable and environment friendly solutions, provision of ballastless tracks, ‘Roof Plazas’ as per necessity, phasing and feasibility and creation of city centres at the station in the long term.